What is/Isn't Let's Talk?

-- Easy access to informal, confidential or even anonymous consultations with HCC counselors at different places on campus.
+- It is easy access to informal, confidential or even anonymous consultations with HCC counselors at different places on campus.

 When and where is Let's Talk?